atosorigin/grafana-weathermap-panel/docs/EN/demo/tutorial7.md

 ![Metric](../../screenshots/demo/tutorial7/orientedLinkMetric.png)

-## Add clickable link
+## Add  a clickable link

 ### Step 1 : Add a region with Coordinate Mode

-The creation of a region in a coordinate mode is done from the `Coordinates space`, `region` and `Add coordinate space` menu.
+The creation of a region in a coordinate mode is done from the `Coordinates space`, `region`, and `Add coordinate space` menu.

 You have to fill out the form like this: